Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Introduction

-\textbf{RQ2: What are the debate patterns in MAD that are responsible for the underperforming cases of SE tasks?}
+To answer RQ1, we implement the state-of-the-art (SOTA) MAD framework proposed by Liang et al.~\cite{liang-etal-2024-encouraging} as our baseline.
+Among existing MAD frameworks~\cite{liang-etal-2024-encouraging, chan2024chateval, du2023improving}, we select Liang et al.~\cite{liang-etal-2024-encouraging} as it is the most recent SOTA, evaluated on both natural language generation and mathematical reasoning tasks, which closely matches the context of coding tasks that involve both natural language understanding and logical reasoning.
+To adapt this NLP-based MAD framework to coding tasks, we analyze the effect of key hyperparameters namely, the decision strategy (majority vote vs. judge decision), the number of debating agents, and the number of debate rounds to identify the optimal configuration (details provided in Section~\ref{method_debate_config}).
+Using this configuration, we evaluate the applicability and effectiveness of MAD on coding tasks, comparing its performance against SOTA techniques from prior SE studies and single-agent prompting baselines, which naturally motivates our second research question.

-To understand the factors contributing to underperforming cases in MAD, we manually analyzed debate logs among \llmAgents{} using an open-coding approach~\cite{Glaser2016OpenCD}.
-We categorized the debate patterns responsible for the underperforming cases into three categories and examined how each category is associated with the underperforming cases.
-To the best of our knowledge, no prior studies have systematically analyzed how different debate patterns in MAD impact task performance in SE.
-By identifying such patterns, we aim to refine the MAD framework to enhance its effectiveness, which leads to our final research question:
+\textbf{RQ2: What are the debate patterns in MAD that are responsible for the underperforming cases of coding tasks?}

-\textbf{RQ3: How can we improve the performance of MAD on SE tasks?} To improve MAD's effectiveness on SE tasks, we introduce two targeted enhancement strategies addressing specific debate patterns observed in underperforming cases.
-The judge guides these refinements and applies task-specific criteria to evaluate the correctness of agents' arguments.
-To mitigate error propagation and avoid convergence on incorrect solutions, we ensure the debate continues only if a winning agent (identified as correct by the judge) is present.
-First, to address premature consensus that can hinder productive debate, we terminate the debate early when a winning agent emerges, preventing unnecessary divergence.
-Second, when no winning agent is found, we restart the debate with judge-provided feedback on failure causes, helping agents refine their reasoning.
-Our key contributions are:
+To understand the factors contributing to underperforming cases in MAD for coding tasks, we manually analyzed debate logs using an open-coding approach~\cite{Glaser2016OpenCD} and categorized the debate patterns responsible for the underperforming cases.
+Beyond categorization, we conducted a root cause analysis of each underperforming debate category, manually examining all 786 underperforming debate logs to identify the underlying causes of each pattern (Table~\ref{tab:root_cause}).
+To the best of our knowledge, no prior study has analyzed how different debate patterns in MAD impact task performance in SE or examined the root causes of each failure mode of debate patterns.
+Using these analyses, we aim to refine the MAD to enhance its effectiveness for coding tasks, which leads to our next research question: